posted May 09, 2022

 Beef Brisket Recipes

 This rub is made to perfectly compliment the low and slow smoked flavor of beef brisket.
-Check out these recipes below to begin smoking a brisket with this great rub.
+Check out these recipes below to begin smoking a brisket.

 - 2 Tablespoons coarse black pepper